 Reviewing the risk appetite statement annually and suggesting any changes to the ManCo for challenge and approval;

+Approving the Risk Matrix which contains the complete list of risks and their mitigants.

-Reviewing the adequacy of the operational risk management arrangements and making recommendations to the ManCo for approval;
+Reviewing and challenging the adequacy of the operational risk management arrangements;

-Reviewing reports of operational risk incidents, near misses and Key Risk Indicator (“KRI”) threshold breaches and escalating specific matters to HO if necessary; and
+Reviewing reports of operational risk incidents, near misses and Key Risk Indicator (“KRI”) threshold breaches and escalating specific matters to ManCo or HO Risk Committee if necessary; and

 Reviewing the suite of operational risk KRIs and calibration of KRIs at least bi-annually or as necessary.